Mongetro/poap-plus/README.md

 **_Transaction Failures_**

-- Check you have sufficient gas funds
+- Check you have sufficient gas funds (ETH)
 - Verify contract is deployed on current network

 **_Frontend Build Issues_**